 Make sure you allow enough time before your departure date to schedule an appointment to have your application reviewed.

-Check on the average appointment wait times to ensure that you are able to submit your application three months to two weeks prior to your departure date for a long stay visa and 6 months to two weeks to your departure date for a short stay visa.
+Check on the average appointment waiting time to ensure that you are able to submit your application three months to two weeks prior to your departure date for a long stay visa, and 6 months to two weeks prior to your departure date for a short stay visa.

-In most cases, the consular services use external service providers to receive visa applicants and their documents.
-The consular services nonetheless remain fully responsible for reviewing applications and making visa issuance decisions.
+In most cases, the consular services use external service providers to receive visa applicants and collect their documents.
+The consular services nonetheless remain fully responsible for processing and making decisions on visa applications.

 You will find all the necessary details to make an appointment on the country of application page.